Extracting Frames

 GIF Frame Extractor

-Drop your GIF file here or click to select it
+Drop your GIF here

-Max file size: 10MB
+Maximum file size: 20MB

 How to Extract Frames from GIF

-2. Select your preferred output format (PNG, WebP, or JPG)
+2. Select your preferred output format (PNG, WebP, or JPG).

-4. Click the "Extract Frames" button
+4. Click "Extract Frames" to process the GIF.

 Output Format Options